Northern Ireland’s top rated Indian restaurants

 Trip Advisor ‘Excellent’ score: 74% (Winner!)

-An award winning restaurant, Mama Masala is one of Londonderry’s most popular eateries.
+An award winning restaurant, Mama Masala is one of Derry’s most popular eateries.

 The luxurious interior, drinks selection and adventurous menu make for an exciting, high quality night out.